-- 1. Medical missions and surgical team trips that do not provide significant capacitybuilding in the project country, except for lifesaving surgeries and surgeries to address congenital problems - 2.
-Garden projects, food supplements, and school-based nutrition programs - 3.
+- 1. Medical missions and surgical team trips that do not provide significant capacity-building in the project country, except for lifesaving surgeries and surgeries to address congenital problems - 2.
+School-based feeding programs, general nutrition or nutrition education interventions, and general gardening and feeding programs. - 3.
 Eco-stove or indoor stove-top projects - 4.
-Playgrounds and general childhood exercise and wellness projects - 5.
-Nonconventional or alternative therapies for treatment of physical and mental disabilities, unless they include clinical protocols supervised by health care professionals - 6.
+Projects that purchase only extracurricular play materials or playgrounds without measurable therapeutic outcomes - 5.
+Alternative treatments or therapies for treatment of physical and mental disabilities - 6.
 Sexual and reproductive health projects for adolescents, unless they are carried out within the health care system under the supervision of licensed medical professionals - 7.
 Furniture, supplies, and consumables, unless they are part of a larger maternal and child health project that meets the eligibility parameters for global grants - 8.
-General health education and public safety programs
+General health education and public safety programs - 9.
+Wheelchairs used primarily for mobility, social, educational, or vocational outcomes